AnthonyCxx/Notes-and-Writeups/studyGuide.md

 	    ...the other methods
   }
   ```
-  In this excerpt from our lab12 linkedList.h, you can see the rest of the data members for a linked list - the count and the pointers to the first and last elements  <br />
+  In this excerpt from our lab12 linkedList.h, you can see the rest of the data members for a linked list - the count and the pointers to the first and last elements
   in the list.
-The count is self-explanatory, it's the amount of items in the list (\*first and \*last are pointers, and thus are not counter by 'count').  <br />
+The count is self-explanatory, it's the amount of items in the list (\*first and \*last are pointers, and thus are not counter by 'count').
   When you have an empty linked list, the pointers \*first and \*last should both be ```nullptr``` to prevent dangling pointers.
-Otherwise, they should  <br />
+Otherwise, they should
   point to the first and last nodes in the linked list respectively, as those pointers are the _only_ way to keep track of the list.
-If you lose track of  <br />
+If you lose track of
   the \*first pointer in particular, you will lose the entire list and all that memory will be leaked.

   #### Linked List Implementation